sjerly/Urban-Rural-Classification/README.md

 -The variable "UR_Cat" represents a 3 level categorization of censys tracts (0=Rural, 1=Periurban, 2=Urban).
--The variable "UR_Scale" represents a continuous scale (0-1) representing rurality (0=more rural, 1=more urban) -GEOID can be used to link the values to census tract -The remaining variables represent the data used to derive these values (as described in the linked manuscript)
+-The variable "UR_Scale" represents a continuous scale (0-1) representing rurality (0=more rural, 1=more urban) -GEOID can be used to link the values to census tract -The remaining variables represent the data used to derive these values (as described in the linked manuscript).
+The variables with the suffix "_t" are transformed and scaled for factor analysis.

 **2020 Census tracts are available for Washington State and should be available nationwide within a few days (as of 6/20/2024)**